 Using the motif-MSA, we are able to integrate both protein (from MSA) and genomic information (SNVs) to better pinpoint positions that might be more functionally important.
-By combining positions with the highest five sequence conservation in the TPR motif-MSA and the lowest five median SIFT scores and NS/S ratio, we are able to identify eight positions (out of 34 positions on the TPR motif), with four positions that fulfil at least two of the three selective constraint conditions (Figure 3c).
-The differences in R/C between positions within the TPR motif-MSA are too subtle to be used.
+In order to demonstrate the utility of the resource, we combine positions with the highest five sequence conservation in the TPR motif-MSA and the lowest five mean SIFT scores and NS/S ratio.
+Collectively, the four metrics complement each other, and we are able to identify eight positions (out of 34 positions on the TPR motif), with four positions that fulfil at least two of the three selective constraint conditions (Figure 3c).
+We also note that in TPR, the differences in R/C between positions within the TPR motif-MSA are too subtle to be used.
+We further analyze the Spearman correlation between the conservation profile of the positions in motif-MSA (relative entropy) and each of the four metrics, for all the 12 RPD motifs (Supplementary Table 3).
+The varying correlations of each metric with motif conservation indicate that there are non-overlapping information content in each metric, in relation to the conservation profile of the